open-pioneer/trails-starter/docs/reference/Services.md

 ### Using a service from the UI

-Services can also be used directly from react components.
+Services can also be used directly from React components.
 Just like services, the UI must declare its dependencies before it can reference any service:

 ```js